Conditional Independence Testing Using Exchangeable Pairs: Introduction

-Considering these limitations, in this article, a test of conditional independence is developed that can measure non-linear conditional dependence, is computationally fast, efficient against local alternatives, and is applicable even when the dimension of the random vector $(\bm X,\bm Y,\bm Z)$ is high compared to the available sample size.
-In Section \ref{sec:methodology}, the model-X framework is introduced and a motivation is given about how it can be used for constructing a measure of conditional dependence, rather than just using it as a tool to draw bootstrap samples.
+Considering these limitations, in this article, a test of conditional independence is developed that can measure non-linear conditional dependence, computationally fast, efficient against local alternatives, and is applicable even when the dimension of the random vector $(\bm X,\bm Y,\bm Z)$ is high compared to the available sample size.
+The article is organized as follows.

+\begin{itemize} \item In Section \ref{sec:methodology}, the model-X framework is introduced and a motivation is given about how it can be used for constructing a pair of random vectors is defined which is exchangeable under $H_0$.
+Using this pair of random vectors a measure of conditional dependence is defined.
 A consistent estimator of the measure is proposed and some of its desired theoretical properties are established.
-The estimator is used to construct a test and a new resampling algorithm is designed to calibrate the test, which is faster than the CRT framework.
+The estimator is used to construct a test and a new resampling algorithm is designed to calibrate the test utilizing the exchangeability under $H_0$, without generating further new samples.
 The proposed resampling algorithm has the desired type I error rate control and consistency properties.

-In Section \ref{sec:theory}, it is shown that the proposed resampling test is Pitman efficient against local contiguous alternatives.
-It is also established that it is consistent against high-dimensional alternatives when both the sample size and the dimension simultaneously diverge to infinity.
-The empirical performance of the test are evaluated against some state-of-the-art methods in Section \ref{sec:simulation}.
-Proof of all theorems, lemmas, and propositions are provided in the online supplementary material.
+\item In Section \ref{sec:theory}, it is shown that the proposed resampling test is efficient against local contiguous alternatives, minimax rate optimal against a suitable class of alternatives and is consistent against high-dimensional alternatives.

+\item The empirical performance of the test is evaluated against some state-of-the-art methods using simulated data sets in Section \ref{sec:simulation}.

+\item In Section \ref{sec:estimation-effect}, the effect of using an approximation of $P_{\bm X|\bm Z}$ on the level and power properties of the test is studied for multivariate observations.
+The effect of high-dimensionality is left as a potential future research direction. \end{itemize}